arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Hypothesis:<br><br>PR-based workflow kills continuous refactoring.<br><br>I see a piece of code I can improve while working on a feature and... no, I&#39;m not doing it now to avoid having irrelevant stuff in the PR (and reducing reviewability).</p>&mdash; Tomasz Wróbel (@tomasz_wro) <a href="https://twitter.com/tomasz_wro/status/1361663527593906177?ref_src=twsrc%5Etfw">February 16, 2021</a></blockquote>

+## 9. Negative emotions and outright pathology

+Mandatory PR reviews can induce way more negative emotions than needed.
+Let's say someone nitpicks on a PR because he has to point out something.
+The original author takes it personally. **We all have limited emotional budgets** — it's better not to waste it on avoidable stuff.
+Sometimes it can lead to outright pathology: developers making arrangements behind the scenes: _I'll approve your PR, and you'll approve mine_.

-## How do you switch to branches with migrations
+## 10. How do you switch to branches with migrations

 You obviously sometimes need migrations while working on a branch.
 What do you do if you then have to switch back to another branch locally?
 Cumbersome.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">With a Rails app, how do you manage switching between a bunch of different branches that have different DB schemas/migration states?
 Blowing away the whole DB every time gets old fast.</p>&mdash; Nate Berkopec (@nateberkopec) <a href="https://twitter.com/nateberkopec/status/1377348675291111426?ref_src=twsrc%5Etfw">March 31, 2021</a></blockquote>

-## Negative emotions and outright pathology

-Mandatory PR reviews can induce way more negative emotions than needed.
-Let's say someone nitpicks on a PR because he has to point out something.
-The original author takes it personally. **We all have limited emotional budgets** — it's better not to waste it on avoidable stuff.
-Sometimes it can lead to outright pathology: developers making arrangements behind the scenes: _I'll approve your PR, and you'll approve mine_.

 ## Now, how to make the _10% change_ in your team today